Facts & Figures

 As part of the Sparkling Science projects teachers can be remunerated using a work contract in case of extra time (weekends, evenings, holidays etc.), i.e. time which falls outside usual lesson times.

-Education belongs in the Austrian Federal Ministry for Education, Arts and Culture (BMUKK) – why is the Austrian Federal Ministry of Science and Research (BMWF) getting involved?
+Education belongs in the Austrian Federal Ministry for Education, Arts and Culture (BMBF) – why is the Austrian Federal Ministry of Science, Research and Economy (BMWFW) getting involved?

-The Sparkling Science programme is a programme to promote young scientists and is led by the BMWF.
-However, it is organised in close collaboration with the BMUKK as the interface between the school system and universities can only be improved by the joint efforts of both departments and well coordinated promotional measures.
+The Sparkling Science programme is a programme to promote young scientists and is led by the BMWFW.
+However, it is organised in close collaboration with the BMBF (former BMUKK) as the interface between the school system and universities can only be improved by the joint efforts of both departments and well coordinated promotional measures.